№ Podcast clipper

 Are there length limits on the clip?

-Free trial is capped at 60 seconds per cut.
-Paid plans support cuts up to the full episode length — a 5-minute highlight reel or a 2-hour personal edit both work.
+Free trial covers one clip up to 5 minutes at 1080p — enough for any short-form podcast highlight.
+Paid plans support unlimited cuts up to the full episode length, so a 5-minute highlight reel or a 2-hour personal edit both work.
 Most podcast clips for social media run 30–90 seconds, well within free-trial range.

 Why use AppsGolem over yt1s or y2mate?

 Generic free tools download the whole episode and make you trim locally with a separate editor.
 AppsGolem trims server-side — you only download the segment you actually want.
-Plus: native MP3 export, no watermarks, no ads, no re-encoding pipeline.
+Plus: native MP3 export, no watermarks, no ads, frame-accurate H.264 output that imports cleanly into Premiere or DaVinci.
 Generic tools do not know they are being used to clip podcasts; this workflow is built for it.

 Paste the episode.
 Set the timestamps.
 Save the moment.